Maps

 Samosas in the South Okanagan

 South Asian food, with its punchy heat and intense spices, is notoriously challenging to pair with wine—but not when the people producing the wine are also the people cooking the food.
-That’s what makes a handful of South Asian winery bistros around Oliver so appealing.
-Masala Bistro and Black Sage Bistro (at, respectively, Kismet and Desert Hills estate wineries) are redefining wine country cuisine with the flavours of cumin, chili, cardamom, and turmeric, which they match boldly with big, fruit-driven reds and lush, aromatic whites.
+That’s what makes a South Asian winery bistro near Oliver so appealing.
+Manzil, at Kismet Estate Winery, is redefining wine country cuisine with the flavours of cumin, chili, cardamom, and turmeric, which they match boldly with big, fruit-driven reds and lush, aromatic whites.

 Tacos in Oliver

 Historically, dozens of Mexican farm workers arrive in the Okanagan in spring to work in the vineyards, and their influence can be found in the vast selection of fresh and dried chilies at the fruit stands around Oliver.
-More conveniently, there’s also a growing number of eateries serving authentic Mexican tacos and other fare.
-Drop by Casa Luna, TacoRiendo, and the bright blue shack with the long lineup on the highway, El Sabor de Marina, and don’t even try to resist the tacos al pastor.
+More conveniently, there are also eateries serving authentic Mexican tacos and other fare.
+Drop by TacoRiendo, and don’t even try to resist the carne asada.

 Frosty Treats in the Okanagan

 As a long-time sunshine destination, the Okanagan knows just what you’re craving on a hot summer day: ice cream, and plenty of it.
 Tickleberry’s in Okanagan Falls is the classic, with 72 flavours of ice cream, as well as chocolate-covered berries and a whimsical selection of crafts.
-Roberto’s Gelato in Osoyoos dishes out grownup flavours like blackberry-Merlot, rose petal, and Aztec chocolate.
-Parlour Ice Cream in Kelowna promises variety, with offerings like bergamot lavender and birthday cake.
-And at the elegant QB Gelato, also in Kelowna, the flavours range from sweet basil to the “perfect friend,” peanut butter and chocolate with dark chocolate peanut clusters.
+Roberto’s Gelato in Osoyoos dishes out grownup flavours like blackberry Merlot, rose petal, and Aztec chocolate.
+Parlour Ice Cream in Kelowna promises variety, with offerings like London fog and birthday cake.
 Two scoops, please.

 Plant-Based in Kelowna

 Perhaps it’s being surrounded by so much great produce that has made Kelowna such an exceptional destination for plant-based dining.
-Every restaurant here offers vegetable-forward fare so good you’ll never miss the meat, but two stand out above the rest.
-At Frankie We Salute You, Brian and Christina Skinner bring fine-dining skills to casual dishes like bowls, burgers, and vegan sushi.
-And Renegade Kitchen & Craft Bar’s chef Shaun Sanders dishes up vegan comfort fare including handhelds, fries, and “salads that don’t suck.”
+Every restaurant here offers vegetable-forward fare so good you’ll never miss the meat, but one stands out above the rest.
+At Frankie We Salute You, Brian and Christina Skinner bring fine-dining skills to casual dishes like bowls, burgers, and vegan tacos.

 Miradoro at Tinhorn Creek | Joann Pai